 Gutters can make for some amazing garden planters.
 Here is a tutorial from the website nestinstyle.com.

 You have to check this one out.
-Click on the link below to find out how this cool hanging gutter garden was made.
+Click on the link below to find out how this cool hanging gutter garden was made and refer to it if you want to work on a DIY project for your garden plants.
 More via nestinstyle.com

 More On Gardening With Rain Gutters

 Rain gutters… we only think of them hanging on the edge of our roof to direct water away from an area.

 The fact is, with the lack or absence of drainage holes, they can also direct or keep water in an area and can make for an interesting garden irrigation accessory to grow veggies faster.

 Rain gutters can be used as watering though for the root system so veggies can stretch their wings and let the plant roots soak up as much water as they want.
 You can make a rain gutter garden if you got vegetables, herbs or plants that would require the same amount of space and water requirement.

 To make a rain gutter system, you may want to reserve some vertical spaces enough for a long planter.
 This long hanging planter may be filled with organic potting soil and small drill holes for good drainage.

 The video below shows how a simple garden growing on a deck and out performs the traditional vegetable garden growing in the ground 50 feet away.
 Some of the methods you’ll see may be applicable to other kinds of garden such as modern vegetable garden or a herb garden.